Blepharoplasty, or eyelid surgery, may help:

 Blepharoplasty may be considered for individuals who experience:

-• Loose upper eyelid skin that creates folds or affects the natural eyelid contour
+• Loose upper eyelid skin that creates folds or alters eyelids

 • Under-eye fat deposits or skin laxity